How To Create More Profitable Websites

 websites for their clients.
 They want the websites they create to be

 picture-perfect, impressive, and works of art.
 They don’t put much

 thought into a website after they hand it over to the client.

 If this is your mindset, you’re leaving money on the table.
-Also, my
+I’ve learned

-(not design) make the biggest difference between the web designers who
+that results (not design) make the biggest difference between the web

 In other words, you should be making websites that make your clients

 more money.
 By thinking like a business owner, you’ll be able to charge